 Matt grew up partly in Pittsburgh, Pennsylvania, and Houston, Texas.
 Jerica was born in Austin, Texas, but was raised on the Gulf Coast of Mississippi.
-They met during college and have been best friends ever since.
+They met during college at LeTourneau University in Longview, Texas, and have been best friends ever since.
 After marrying, they began to dream of ways to make a living at home using their technical innovation.
 Lots of ideas entered the picture, but none of them quite fit.

 They enjoy showing off the farm to visitors and friends and teaching people about the freeing truth of food–that you can eat the things you love, like butter, bacon, gravy, etc–it’s the source of the ingredients that matters!
 They dream of becoming a model for quality and productivity among small, natural farms.

 Matt and Jerica don’t take much time off, but when they do, they enjoy meeting new people, seeing new places, and being outdoors.
 Leisure at home is spent playing with their children or building them a new play-thing, or watching a movie or playing a boardgame.
 They also love spending time at coffee shops enjoying live music, though that’s hard to find in East Texas.
 Perhaps some day they will open an on-farm restaurant for socializing with their customers and friends.
 What a joy it is to work for both!